peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 * A CBOR number object, or null if the given CBOR object is null or does not represent a number.

+### CanTruncatedIntFitInInt32
+    public boolean CanTruncatedIntFitInInt32()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### CanTruncatedIntFitInInt64
+    public boolean CanTruncatedIntFitInInt64()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### CanFitInSingle
+    public boolean CanFitInSingle()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### CanFitInDouble
+    public boolean CanFitInDouble()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### IsFinite
+    public boolean IsFinite()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### IsInteger
+    public boolean IsInteger()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### IsNegative
+    public boolean IsNegative()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### IsZero
+    public boolean IsZero()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### ToEInteger
+    public com.upokecenter.numbers.EInteger ToEInteger()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### ToEIntegerIfExact
+    public com.upokecenter.numbers.EInteger ToEIntegerIfExact()
+Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### ToByteChecked
+    public byte ToByteChecked()
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.

+**Returns:**

+* This number's value, truncated to a byte (from 0 to 255).

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 255.

+### ToByteUnchecked
+    public byte ToByteUnchecked()
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).

+**Returns:**

+* This number, converted to a byte (from 0 to 255).
+Returns 0 if this value is infinity or not-a-number.

+### ToByteIfExact
+    public byte ToByteIfExact()
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.

+**Returns:**

+* This number's value as a byte (from 0 to 255).

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than 0 or greater than 255.

+### FromByte
+    public static CBORNumber FromByte​(byte inputByte) Converts a byte (from 0 to 255) to an arbitrary-precision decimal number.

+**Parameters:**

+* <code>inputByte</code> - The number to convert as a byte (from 0 to 255).

+**Returns:**

+* This number's value as an arbitrary-precision decimal number.

+### ToInt16Checked
+    public short ToInt16Checked()
+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.

+**Returns:**

+* This number's value, truncated to a 16-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.

+### ToInt16Unchecked
+    public short ToInt16Unchecked()
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.

+**Returns:**

+* This number, converted to a 16-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToInt16IfExact
+    public short ToInt16IfExact()
+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.

+**Returns:**

+* This number's value as a 16-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -32768 or greater than 32767.

+### FromInt16
+    public static CBORNumber FromInt16​(short inputInt16)
+Converts a 16-bit signed integer to an arbitrary-precision decimal number.

+**Parameters:**

+* <code>inputInt16</code> - The number to convert as a 16-bit signed integer.

+**Returns:**

+* This number's value as an arbitrary-precision decimal number.

+### ToInt32Checked
+    public int ToInt32Checked()
+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.

+**Returns:**

+* This number's value, truncated to a 32-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than -2147483648 or greater than 2147483647.

+### ToInt32Unchecked
+    public int ToInt32Unchecked()
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.

+**Returns:**

+* This number, converted to a 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToInt32IfExact
+    public int ToInt32IfExact()
+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.

+**Returns:**

+* This number's value as a 32-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -2147483648 or greater than 2147483647.

+### ToInt64Checked
+    public long ToInt64Checked()
+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.

+**Returns:**

+* This number's value, truncated to a 64-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than -9223372036854775808 or greater than 9223372036854775807.

+### ToInt64Unchecked
+    public long ToInt64Unchecked()
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.

+**Returns:**

+* This number, converted to a 64-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToInt64IfExact
+    public long ToInt64IfExact()
+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.

+**Returns:**

+* This number's value as a 64-bit signed integer.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -9223372036854775808 or greater than 9223372036854775807.

 ### toString
     public java.lang.String toString()